OsmoBTS reports ever-growing TA value

 I'm going to revert the related commit now, as not only it doesn't seem to make sense to me regarding loops.c encapsulation, but it even has obvious problems in terms of mixing variables of different units in a computation.

-#4 Updated by fixeria over 1 year ago
+#4 Updated by fixeria almost 2 years ago

 I've experienced the same problem of continuously increasing